Public Records & Services in Aspers

 Frequently Asked Questions

 To register to vote in Aspers, Pennsylvania, residents can register online through the Pennsylvania Department of State's website, by mail, or in person at the Adams County elections office.
 Pennsylvania requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Pennsylvania Department of State's voter lookup tool.
-For local municipal elections in Aspers, contact the Adams County Clerk's office for schedules and ballot information.
+For local county and state elections (Aspers is an unincorporated community in Adams County and does not hold municipal elections), contact the Adams County Clerk's office for schedules and ballot information.

 Property records for Aspers, Pennsylvania are maintained by the Adams Board of Assessment Appeals's Office and the Adams Recorder of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Adams County, including parcels in Aspers.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Adams Recorder of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Pennsylvania counties provide online property record searches through their county websites.
-For in-person requests, visit the Adams County offices at the county courthouse.
 The Adams County Treasurer handles property tax payments and tax sale information.